Dancia is studying to become a psychologist. She currently works as a health coach with a BA (Double Hons) in Psychology and Linguistics.

-Borderline Personality Disorder (BPD) got its name because it was originally believed that the people who suffer from this mental illness were bordering "neurosis" and "psychosis."
+Borderline personality disorder (BPD) got its name because it was originally believed that the people who had this mental illness were bordering on "neurosis" and "psychosis."

-Neurosis is considered as a mild mental health issue that is not caused by an organic disease.
+Neurosis is considered a mild mental health issue not caused by an organic disease.
 It includes symptoms of stress without descending to a loss of touch with reality.
-It causes a sense of distress and deficit in functioning.
+It causes a sense of distress and a deficit in functioning.
 Some common illnesses include hypochondria, obsessive behaviour, and depression.

-Psychosis is considered as a severe mental health disorder that alters the way the brain functions.
+Psychosis is considered a severe mental health disorder that alters how the brain functions.
 It changes the way people perceive reality, causing people to see, hear, or believe things that are not real.
 It is a symptom rather than an illness.
 People with extreme depression, for instance, may experience psychosis.
-A well-known illness with extreme psychosis is Schizophrenia.
+A well-known illness with extreme psychosis is schizophrenia.

 Emotion Regulation Disorder Movement

-Being diagnosed with a personality disorder can be distressing and further complicate the way that they view themselves.
-The idea of their personality being a disorder can create stigma against them and change the way they view themselves, leading to further difficulties in life.
+Being diagnosed with a personality disorder can be distressing and complicate how they view themselves.
+The idea that their personality is a disorder can create a stigma against them and change the way they view themselves, leading to further difficulties in life.
 It invalidates their feelings of worth and makes them feel that this diagnosis is their fault.
 In addition, people with BPD typically have had a traumatic upbringing.
-The BPD appears to develop in result to the chronic trauma they endured.
+The BPD appears to develop as a result of the chronic trauma they endured.

 Types of BPD

-A Petulant type is irritable and unpredictable.
+A petulant type is irritable and unpredictable.
 They will have extreme anger and resentment towards themselves and others.
-They appear to be easily disappointed by others and never obtain a sense of fulfillment.
-This type may partake in more extreme self harm behaviour to reflect their mental pain.
+They appear to be easily disappointed by others and never obtain a sense of fulfilment.
+This type may partake in more extreme self-harm behaviour to reflect their mental pain.

-A Self-Destructive type is typically unaware of their behaviour, which is induced by self-loathing, a fear of abandonment, and lack of identity.
+A self-destructive type is typically unaware of their behaviour, which is induced by self-loathing, a fear of abandonment, and a lack of identity.
 By partaking in self-destructive behaviour, they make themselves "feel something," which validates their existence and pain.